jprillo/jasonprillo/src/pages/butterflies/blackswallowtail.md

 ---
-templateKey: 'butterfly-page'
+heading: Black Swallowtail
 path: butterflies/monarch
+templateKey: butterfly-page
 title: Black Swallowtail
 image: /img/blackswallowtail.png
-heading: Black Swallowtail
-host: Parsley
-lifespan: 2-3 weeks
-latinname: fuckyeah
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 range:
   description: this is the range
   image: